bSI-InfraRoom/IFC-infra-unit-test/DrainageSystem-2/Readme.md

 In addition, DrainageSystem-2-2.xml provides top surface of road structures for reference.
 The drainage system elements are given in DrainageSystem-2-1.xml.
-Note: the open ditches are modeled here as LandXML Channel elements, roughly following the correcponding ditch bottom breakline in the surface model, but the number of bends, modeled as Connections, is reduced for practical reasons.
+Note: the open ditches are modeled here as LandXML Channel elements, roughly following the corresponding ditch bottom breakline in the surface model, but the number of bends, modeled as Connections, is reduced for practical reasons.
 Also, the Channel dimensions do not necessarily match the slopes in the surface model.